Warning

 8mg BD (usual dose)

-Repeat IV doses should be given no less than 4 hrs apart.
+Repeat IV doses should not be given less than 4 hrs apart.

-# Melts formulation available for patients unable to swallow tablets – useful alternative 5HT3 antagonist for this situation.
+Melts formulation available for patients unable to swallow tablets.

 Adults who experience nausea or vomiting despite optimal prophylaxis should be offered olanzapine in addition to continuing the standard antiemetic regimen.